thenewgoat/SC2002-OOP-FOMS/README.md

 7. Select the src folder from the project directory and click OK

-8. Now you can run the project by right-clicking on FypmsApp.java in the src/main folder and selecting Run As > Java Application
+8. Now you can run the project by right-clicking on FomsApp.java in the src/main folder and selecting Run As > Java Application

 That's it!
 You should now have the project up and running in Eclipse.